Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentFinishEditing**
 > byte[] editDocumentFinishEditing(reqConfig)

-Download result from document editing
+Finish editing document, and download result from document editing

 Once done editing a document, download the result.
 Begin editing a document by calling begin-editing, then perform operations, then call finish-editing to get the result.